redis/redis-doc/docs/reference/protocol-spec.md

 (The raw RESP encoding is split into multiple lines for readability).

-The above encodes a two-elements Array.
+The above encodes a two-elements array.
-The first element is an Array that, in turn, contains three Integers (1, 2, 3).
+The first element is an array that, in turn, contains three integers (1, 2, 3).
-The second element is another Array containing a Simple String and an Error.
+The second element is another array containing a simple string and an error.

-#### Null elements in Arrays
+#### Null elements in arrays
-Single elements of an Array may be [Null Bulk String](#null-bulk-strings).
+Single elements of an array may be [null bulk string](#null-bulk-strings).
 This is used in Redis replies to signal that these elements are missing and not empty strings.
 This can happen, for example, with the `SORT` command when used with the `GET pattern` option if the specified key is missing.

-Here's an example of an Array reply containing a Null element:
+Here's an example of an array reply containing a null element:

     *3\r\n
     $5\r\n